HariSekhon/Knowledge-Base/travel-consulting.md

 I used the <https://www.airalo.com/> e-sim data only for $14 for 5GB valid for 30 days.

-Serbian police didn't want to let me in without a V5C vehicle registration certificate, despite showing passport, UK driver's license, international driver's license, and ar insurance certificate.
+#### Driving

+Make sure you have every document possible including your vehicle registration otherwise the Serbian police will either refuse to let you in or blackmail you out money.
+Don't ask me how I know this.

+Checklist:

+- Passport
+- UK driver's license
+- International driver's permit (get this from the Post Office it's only around £5 but requires a passport photo)
+- insurance certificate
+- vehicle registration V5C - they will only accept physical original paper copy and do not care about proofs on your phone

 I also saw several people pulled over by Serbian police.

-Be warned.
+Be wary of Serbian police. *"You are not in the EU now"* as they said to me.

 ### South Africa